tongwu-msft/azure-rest-api-specs/documentation/keyvault/certificates-and-policies.md

  **attributes**
  Additional elements of a policy resource.

 |Element Name|Type|Description|
 |------------------|----------|-----------------|
 |Enabled|Boolean|Default is true.
 Specifies whether the policy is enabled or disabled.
 Disabling a policy disables the lifetime management on the KV certificate|
 |Created|IntDate|Read only field for the client.
 This contains the date when the policy was created.|
 |Updated|IntDate|Read only field for the client.
 This contains the date when the policy was last updated.|

-##  <a name="bk_common"></a> Common parameters and headers
- The following information is common to all operations on certificate issuer objects.

-1. The {api-version} parameter is required and the current supported version is “2015-06-01”.

-2. Set the Authorization header to a JSON Web Token that you obtain from Azure Active Directory.
-For more information on authentication, see [Authentication, requests, and responses](../KeyVaultREST/authentication--requests-and-responses.md).

 ## Tasks
  The Azure Key Vault REST API supports the following operations on certificates: